WEEK 1 - Day 4

-Some of the things you will be introduced to have to be turned into habits to work.
+Some of the things you will be introduced to over the next couple of weeks have to be turned into habits to truly work well.

-Once something is a habit you don’t have to use much energy to bring yourself to actually do it.
+Once something is a habit you don’t have to use much energy to get yourself to actually do it.

-It just happens, like brushing your teeth, or, in my case, walking the dog (which I have been known to do even though my dog was staying with a friend…).
+It just happens, like brushing your teeth, or, in my case, walking the dog (which I have been known to do, on autopilot, even though my dog was staying with a friend…).

 Habits make it much easier to stay the course!

 The lessons to be turned into habits are marked with this sign: